Workshops

 Tea Ceremony with Sacred Medicinal Celtic Plants and Sound Bath

-The plant we’re going to connect with in April is the Meadowsweet
+The plant we’re going to connect with in July is the Yarrow

 Price: